-This tripod is a great buy as a starter tripod – it is pretty light, carries a decent load and has a good set of features.
+This tripod is a great buy as the best tripod for beginners – it is pretty light, carries a decent load and has a good set of features.

 Let’s explore that.
 On the weight front, this tripod is just 2.5 lbs.
 That is nice and light, even though it is aluminum.
 For reference, I have an older Manfrotto that weighs in at a shoulder-seizing 7.5lbs!

 Of course, as described earlier, this means it simply cannot be as stable as a heavier tripod.
 And cannot carry very heavy zoom lenses.

 Still, the max weight Dolica says it can carry is 15 lbs, which is actually quite a bit.
 My Canon 70d with my 18-135mm lens weighs about 3 lbs.

 Now I wouldn’t trust it close to the limit as vendors like to pretend their tripod will carry a small elephant and it’s usually not true.

 The Dolica GX600B200 tripod is not especially compact at a folded down size of 23 in.

 Still, it’s a great starter tripod because of its generous feature set.